Who We Support

 Across all of our services, from residential and day programmes to case management and behavioural coaching, Lions Campus supports young people aged 14-25 facing a wide range of complex challenges.

 We work with teenagers and young adults experiencing mental health disorders, eating disorders, addictions and behavioural difficulties that require a higher level of support than weekly therapy alone can provide.
-Whether your child is struggling with one specific condition or navigating multiple co-occurring challenges, our multidisciplinary team provides the comprehensive care they need to heal, grow and build a meaningful future.
+Whether your child is struggling with one specific condition or navigating multiple co-occurring challenges, our multidisciplinary team provides the comprehensive support they need to heal, grow and build a meaningful future.

 When Excellence Matters Most

-Group of teenage girls in park in London in experiential therapy
+Group of teenage girls in park in London

 Some struggles require more than weekly therapy sessions.
 Lions Campus is designed for young people whose needs are complex, whose symptoms are escalated, or who haven’t found success with other interventions.
-Our residential and day programmes provide structured therapeutic environments where young people can focus entirely on their recovery, while our case management and coaching services offer coordinated support for those who need expert guidance within their daily lives.
+Our residential and day programmes provide structured, supportive environments where young people can focus entirely on their recovery, while our case management and coaching services offer coordinated support for those who need expert guidance within their daily lives.

 photography of street in central London autumn winter